fl3a/fl3a/README.md

 an agency for conception, design and agile webdevelopment which runs on holacracy.

-Now i focus on people who build software, teams and collaboration.
+Now i focus leadership team, organisation development, collaboration and coaching.

 I like the term *posttechnical* for my switch and i do the tech stuff just for fun.

 - 🔭 I’m currently working on a sideproject which joins nature, bushcraft  and mindfulness